 - On federal-provincial occasions, or on occasions when federal, diplomatic, foreign or Commonwealth representatives are present, the Table of Precedence for Canada, international protocol rules, and other courtesies may alter the Saskatchewan order.
 Specific cases are as follows:

-- Her Majesty The Queen has precedence over everyone.
+- His Majesty The King has precedence over everyone.
 Other members of the Royal Family have precedence immediately after the Lieutenant Governor.

 - When present on provincial occasions the Governor General and the Prime Minister take precedence after the Lieutenant Governor and the Premier respectively.
 They may, as a courtesy and at the discretion of the Province, be granted precedence over the Lieutenant Governor and the Premier respectively on federal-provincial occasions taking place within the province.